 Jodorowskys Dune is a new documentary by Frank Pavich about the singular vision, of Chilean director Alejandro Jodorowsky, to make Dune into a film.
 From the trailer the visuals for the 1975 movie would have been breathtaking.
 This looks like an amazing story.
 Opens today in select theaters in NY and LA.

 Designing for The Grand Budapest Hotel (Creative Review) is a fascinating look at the incredible and whimsical work of Annie Atkins, a Dublin based designer. (via The Fox is Black)

-- Reading Thoreau’s Walden to look independent and well read, because it was mentioned once on My-So-Called-Life, but hating every page.
+- Reading Thoreau’s Walden to look independent and well-read because it was mentioned once on My-So-Called-Life, but hating every page.

-- Listening to the Pixies which said “here’s a guy who’s part of the counter culture”, when all I wanted to do was listen to Paula Abdul.
+- Listening to the Pixies which said, “here’s a guy who’s part of the counter-culture,” when all I wanted to do was listen to Paula Abdul.

-- Writing for the literary magazine, because I had things to say.
+- Writing for the literary magazine because I had things to say.

-- Dying my hair blue, because here’s a guy who looks like a dork, but is inside a punk rocker.
+- Dying my hair blue because here’s a guy who looks like a dork but is inside a punk rocker.

-It, unlike my younger self, was so blindly sure of itself – it remained the same, impenetrable to the years.
+It, unlike my younger self, was so blindly sure of itself – it remained the same, impenetrable over the years.
 It was an instant reminder of all my missteps.
 Hell, it was an instant reminder of the missteps of a generation of pimple-faced boys who simply wanted to be loved and thought a new smell might just be the ticket.
-So, to all the (now) men who once nervously visited a drug store and had an employee open a glass case to purchase a bottle of Drakkar Noir, instead of condoms, I raise my glass of Malbec* and solute you.
-All us dorks salute you – smelling all the sweeter.
+So, to all the (now) men who once nervously visited a drug store and had an employee open a glass case to purchase a bottle of Drakkar Noir instead of condoms, I raise my glass of Malbec* and solute you.
+All of us dorks salute you – smelling all the sweeter.

 *It is actually Pinot Noir, but the similarity was too much, even for a blog post.